ExpressionEngine/ExpressionEngine-User-Guide/docs/channels/channel-form/inputs.md

     <p>Date <br> <input type="text" name="entry_date" value="{entry_date}" maxlength="23" size="25" rel="date-picker" data-timestamp="{entry_timestamp}"></p>

 NOTE: **Note:** All date formats should match what the user has defined in their localization settings.
-The date fields will autmatically use that format and validate against it.
+The date fields will automatically use that format and validate against it.

 ### Expiration Date